- Benefits of good nutrition during cancer treatment

 What to do

-- Drink 8 to 10 cups of liquid a day, and take a water bottle with you when you leave home.
+- Drink 8 to 10 cups of liquid a day, and take a water bottle wherever you go.
 (Drinking lots of fluids helps thin mucus.)

 - Take small bites, and chew your food well.